-What is copywriting, and why does it matter for your website?
+What is copywriting?
+And why does copywriting matter for your website?

 In case you’re not familiar with the term, “copy” means the words you use to get your marketing message across.
-If you can improve the effectiveness of your copy, you’ll generate more leads and sales.
+If you can improve the effectiveness of your website copywriting, you’ll generate more leads and sales.

 A picture may be worth a thousand words, but it is the words on your contractor website that get the visitor to take action.
 With better copywriting your website will have better conversion rates, keep people on your website longer (which helps SEO) and if it converts more, you advertising cost go down.